abbaslab-va/AbbasCentral/README.md

 # Welcome to AbbasCentral!
-This is the github repository for the Abbas Lab's framework for behavioral, neural, and video data processing.
+This is the Github repository for the Abbas Lab's framework for behavioral, neural, and video data processing.
 The classes and functions are designed to be as flexible as possible, allowing the user to customize the inputs according to their specific needs.
 It contains functions for analyzing performance and positional data during behavior in freely moving mice, as well as processing and analyzing synchronous neural recordings.